tidyverse/reprex/README.md

 Where and why are they used?

--   A Stack Overflow question that includes a proper reprex is [much more likely to get answered](http://stackoverflow.com/help/no-one-answers), by the most knowledgeable (and therefore busy!) people.
+-   A StackOverflow question that includes a proper reprex is [much more likely to get answered](http://stackoverflow.com/help/no-one-answers), by the most knowledgeable (and therefore busy!) people.
 -   A [GitHub issue](https://guides.github.com/features/issues/) that includes a proper reprex is more likely to achieve your goal: getting a bug fixed or getting a new feature, in a finite amount of time.

 What are the main requirements?